frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 Go to "E-Invoice Settings" and click on the "Enable" checkbox.

+1. **Sandbox Mode**: Enabling this checkbox will use GSP's API in the testing environment.
+1. **Generate IRN Only on Submission**: Enabling this checkbox will allow the user to generate IRN after invoice submission.
 1. **GSTIN**: GSTIN by which your company is registered on the e-invoice portal.
 1. **Username**: Username created in the previous step for authenticating with GSP.
 1. **Password**: Password created in the previous step for authenticating with GSP.